sydneyrussler/avocado-sales-analysis/README.md

 ## Dataset

+In this investigation, I wanted to know the variables that could be used to predict the price of avocados.
+The main focus of the investigation was on the relationship between average price per unit, total volume sold, and seasonal variations; however, I explored several other variables as well.

 This dataset was download from Kaggle at the link https://www.kaggle.com/neuromusic/avocado-prices and originally sourced from the Hass Avocado Board website in May of 2018 at this link http://www.hassavocadoboard.com/retail/volume-and-price-data.

 As described by Hass: